brimdata/zed/docs/language/operators/load.md

 If the optional `@<branch>` string is included then the data will be committed to an existing branch of that name, otherwise the `main` branch is assumed.
-The `author`, `message`, and `meta` strings may also be provided to further describe the committed data similar to the same `zed load` options.
+The `author`, `message`, and `meta` strings may also be provided to further describe the committed data, similar to the same `zed load` options.

 ### Input Data